exakat/exakat/docs/Rules.rst

    $a = $b . c$d;
    $a = $b . c{$d};

+   // Mixed Concatenation and Interpolation string with constant
+   $a = {$b}c .
+CONSTANT;

    ?>

-This issue doesn't change the output.
+Fixing this issue has no impact on the output.
 It makes code less error prone.

+There are some situations where using concatenation are compulsory : when using a constant, calling a function, running a complex expression or make use of the escape sequence.
+You may also consider pushing the storing of such expression in a local variable.

 +------------+----------------------------------------------------------------+
 | Short name | Structures/MixedConcatInterpolation                            |